 A few weeks ago, Belle linked to my 2009 guide to pant length and one of her commenters pointed out that although much of the post was still relevant, styles had changed.
 It’s five years later and ankle pants are almost more common than full-length, so some of my tips are definitely outdated.
-And since puzzling out pant hemlines is something that many women struggle with on the regular, I thought I’d take this opportunity to refresh and revise that post for 2014!
+And since puzzling out pant hemlines is something that many women struggle with on the regular, I thought I’d take this opportunity to refresh and revise that post!

 First and foremost, different pant lengths suit different shoes.
 Those slacks that look killer with your ballet flats are gonna look downright goofy with your platform slingbacks.
 Those jeans you love to wear with your stack-heeled boots are going to appear utterly preposterous when you throw them on with flip-flops.
 When you’re on the hunt for new pants, be sure to bring the shoes you intend to wear with them into the fitting room.
 Otherwise, it’s a total crap shoot.
 More on the pant hem dilemma right here.